dclucas/awesome-porto-alegre/README.md

 Porto Alegre is one of the barbecue capitals of the world.
 The now classic *churrascaria* model was born here and exported to countless places.

-* **Costela no Rolete** ($$$): Not a traditional churrascaria, both in meat selection (this place focuses exclusively on ribs) as well as in brabecuing technique (the skewers of Southern Brazilan barbecue tradition are not used), but still a must go for meat lovers.
+* :star:**Costela no Rolete** ($$$): Not a traditional churrascaria, both in meat selection (this place focuses exclusively on ribs) as well as in brabecuing technique (the skewers of Southern Brazilan barbecue tradition are not used), but still a must go for meat lovers.
 * **Na Brasa** ($$$$$)
 * **Grelhattu's** ($$$)
 * **Parrilla del Sur** ($$$$)